 Prevents Fatigue and Sleeplessness: With new routines and sleepless nights, fatigue is inevitable.
 Yoga helps restore energy, making you feel more energetic and active.
 Gomati Woli, an experienced postpartum yoga coach at MyYogaTeacher, explains that “Yoga Nidra activates the parasympathetic nervous system, reducing cortisol levels to promote deeper, more restful sleep.”

 Aids Breastfeeding by Hormonal Regulation: Postpartum stress and lifestyle changes can cause hormonal imbalances, making breastfeeding challenging.
-Yoga reduces stress and restores hormonal balance, promoting effective breastfeeding and a better experience for you and your baby.
+According to studies, yoga reduces stress and restores hormonal balance, promoting effective breastfeeding and a better experience for you and your baby.

-The Mountain Pose is great for improving posture by lengthening the spine, and counteracting back and shoulder pain which is common in new mothers due to breastfeeding.
-It also helps improve balance and stability.
+This pose improves posture by lengthening the spine and counteracts back and shoulder pain, which is common from breastfeeding.
+It also enhances balance and stability.

 Stand with feet hip-width apart, pressing evenly into the ground.